 Filter life: 1,000 liters

-What we like: Fast flow rate; versatile with all 28-millimeter bottle opening.
+What we like: Fast flow rate; versatile with all 28-millimeter bottle openings.

 What we don’t: Short filter life; oblong size is difficult to hold while running.

 Platypus’ GravityWorks above is one of our favorite water filters for groups, while their QuickDraw here offers a nice solution for individuals.
-The QuickDraw is similar to designs like the Sawyer Squeeze and LifeStraw Peak Squeeze above, threading onto a bottle or soft flask with a standard-sized opening (28mm) to filter clean water into your mouth or a separate vessel.
-The stated flow rate is impressive at 3 liters per minute (compared to the Squeeze’s 1.7 L/min.), and the QuickDraw rolls up into a tight package for storage in your pack or running vest.
+The QuickDraw is similar to designs like the Sawyer Squeeze and LifeStraw Peak Squeeze above, but with a nice twist: The new ConnectCap allows the filter to thread directly onto narrow-mouth bottles and comes with a handy hose attachment for easy bladder replenishment via gravity filtration.
+The stated flow rate of the QuickDraw is impressive at 3 liters per minute (compared to the Squeeze’s 1.7 L/min.), and it rolls up into a tight package for storage in your pack or running vest.
 Importantly, the included Platypus bag is also much more durable than those from Sawyer and even features a convenient handle for easy water retrieval.

 We’ve tested both the QuickDraw and Peak Squeeze filters extensively and rank the Platypus below the LifeStraw for a few key reasons.
 First off, it lacks versatility: While the Peak Squeeze can serve as a nice handheld for trail runners, the QuickDraw’s oblong shape and protruding filter is more difficult to hold.
 Second, our Platypus reservoir has formed a hole, while the tough LifeStraw soft flask has yet to leak.
-And finally, the QuickDraw has half the filter life (1,000L vs 2,000L), and ours has begun to clog quickly between cleanings, making for some painfully slow squeezing.
-But there’s still a lot to like about the Platypus, and it’s about to get better: An updated version is slated to release this spring, which includes an additional cap that seamlessly connects to narrow-mouth bottles and standard-sized hoses.
+What's more, the QuickDraw has half the filter life (1,000L vs. 2,000L), which is a bummer considering the $11 jump in price over the LifeStraw.
+And finally, ours has begun to clog quickly between cleanings, making for some painfully slow squeezing.
+But there’s still a lot to like about the Platypus, especially with the new Connect Cap, earning it a spot on our list.

 See the Platypus QuickDraw Microfilter System